 Why I'm Volunteering Abroad On My Career Break

-I was first inspired to teach by my Year 2 teacher, who was my favourite person in the world at the time.
+I was first inspired to teach by my Year 2 teacher, who was my favorite person in the world at the time.
 In between a few short-lived aspirations to become a lawyer, hairdresser, photographer, psychologist (etc., etc.), I always came back to my dream of teaching.
 Somewhat ironically, I got my first job as a Year 2 teacher at the school I attended; working in the classroom where I had been a student 15 years earlier.
-Even more special than that was the privilege of teaching my favourite Year 2 teacher’s daughter.
+Even more special than that was the privilege of teaching my favorite Year 2 teacher’s daughter.

 Last year I had the awesome opportunity to travel to Labasa, Fiji with a team of teachers and high school students from my school, and spend time teaching English in a rural primary classroom.
 I was completely amazed by how quickly my tiny students learned the language, as many of them had no exposure to English outside their classes.
 The thing that stood out to me above all was the way their faces lit up when they were able to communicate effectively; especially when they wrote letters to pen-pals from our school back in Australia.
 During our time there, we stayed in a house in the village, attended church with the locals, and shopped in the markets.
 I absolutely loved my time there, and the experience really stuck with me.
 I wanted to do more.
-I had also been dreaming of travelling through South and Central America for a long time.
+I had also been dreaming of traveling through South and Central America for a long time.
 Shortly after returning home from Fiji, I made the decision to take 12 months leave from work so I could chase some of these dreams.

 Latest Blog Posts

-Carmen Liberatore was awarded the IVHQ Travel Blogger Scholarship in 2016.
-Here she talks about volunteering in Peru on the Jungle Conservation project…
+Carmen Liberatore talks about her experience traveling and volunteering in Peru.
+She was awarded the IVHQ Travel Blogger Scholarship in 2016.